Hackplayers/evil-winrm/README.md

  - For more information about Kerberos check this [cheatsheet]

 ### Remote path completion
-This feature could be not available depending of the ruby you are using.
-It must be compiled with readline support.
-Otherwise, this feature will not work (a warning will be shown).
+This feature requires the native `readline-ext` binding.
+Evil-WinRM declares it as a dependency, so it is installed automatically when using RubyGems or Bundler.
+If the native extension cannot be built, this feature will not work (a warning will be shown).

 *Ruby 3.3+ note:*
-ext/readline was removed from Ruby's source in 3.3 (Feature #19616), so the compile-and-swap methods below no longer apply.
-On 3.3 and newer, install the native readline binding directly:
+`ext/readline` was removed from Ruby's source in 3.3 (Feature #19616).
+Therefore, Method 1 below cannot be used with Ruby 3.3 or newer.
+On Debian-based systems, install the required development package before installing Evil-WinRM or its dependencies:

 ```
 sudo apt install libreadline-dev
-gem install readline-ext
 ```
-This makes require 'readline' load GNU readline instead of reline (which lacks quoting_detection_proc, the method Evil-WinRM checks for).
+The `readline-ext` dependency makes `require 'readline'` load GNU Readline instead of `reline`, which lacks `quoting_detection_proc`, the method Evil-WinRM checks for.
+The methods below target older Ruby versions and are kept for compatibility.

 #### Method 1 (compile the needed extension)